braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/initial_sdk_setup/other_sdk_customizations.md

 ### Setting Log Level

-Log Level can be assigned either at compile time or at runtime:
+Log level can be assigned either at compile time or at runtime:

 {% tabs local %}
 {% tab Compile Time %}